Joystream/joystream-content-system/classes/general/content-license.md

 `3`

 ## Explanation
-To enforce a specific standard of tagging whether or not the `publisher` of the content want to content to be accessible or not across all content types.
+To enforce a specific standard of licenses to be applied to each content added to the content directory.

 ### Protection

-It needs to be clear for the `publisher` whether or not their content is available for discovery, and by implication, consumption or to download.
+The concept needs to a follow strict standard.
+If all content creators could create a new `entity` in this `Class`, it could result in both duplicates, and licenses that doesn't allow for sharing, regardless of attribution.

 ## CreateClass JSON-schema
 ```json